 The Museum Of Motherhood is the first and only facility of its kind, celebrating the “her”story of mothers around the world.
 Join us for classes, workshops, lectures, film screenings & more.
 See our calendar.

 We are a living, breathing arts, media and social change museum, pioneering new areas of academe in ‘Mother Studies’ with ongoing exhibits, programming and conferences.
 Pictured here multi-media exhibit ‘Mother The Job’ by San Francisco artist Alexia Nye Jackson.
 Visit our library too.

 Our exhibits, workshops, events, performances and birthday parties provide a safe and sacred place for singing, dancing, celebrating and sharing stories and experiences.
 We are inclusive of all and welcome all ages for transformation and healing through community.
 Rent M.O.M. for your special event.
 Affordable prices include a helper, tables, chairs and more.

 The Museum is a place to gather; baby groups, women and caregivers in conversation, advice, self-expression, nurturing, healing and more.
 We have a generous play area for children next to our adult lounge area.
 Come experience M.O.M. today!

-M.O.M. thanks the Alliance of American Museums, for awarding the MAP grant to us in 2013.
-We also thank our sponsors Deb Whitefield and Barry Hanson of GYMBOREE
+M.O.M. thanks MTA, 2014 for exhibition materials.
+The Alliance of American Museums, MAP grant, 2013, and patrons Deb Whitefield & Barry Hanson of GYMBOREE